miled/Poetts/README.md

 ![Image1](https://raw.githubusercontent.com/miled/poetts/master/image1.png)

-    Note:
+    Notes:
-    Depending on amount of text on the screen and your computer power, the process my take few seconds.
+    Depending on amount of text on the screen and your computer, the process my take few seconds.
     Poetts may generate funny results at times.

 Poetts is best used for this kind of interfaces: